Seattle weather forecast: Record heat continues

+Record-setting heat will continue across Western Washington as we roll into the workweek under August-like heat.

+Seattle’s record for consecutive 80-degree days in May is four, “and it sure looks like we’re going to break that record” this week, said Dana Felton, a meteorologist with the National Weather Service in Seattle.

-There’s a good chance Seattle will set a record high for the fourth day in a row as August-like heat continues to bake Western Washington on Monday, according to the National Weather Service.
+There’s also a good chance Seattle will set a record daily high for the fourth day in a row on Monday, the weather service said.

-Sunday was Seattle’s hottest May 14 on record at 89 degrees.
-The previous record was set in 2018 when the weather station at the Seattle-Tacoma International Airport recorded a temperature of 88 degrees.
+Seattle’s highs on Friday (82), Saturday (86) and Sunday (89) all beat previous record highs set at the weather station at the Seattle-Tacoma International Airport.

 Farther south, toward Olympia and the Oregon border, temperatures on Sunday exceeded the Seattle metro area’s highs.